Student Organizations

 Mission

-Phi Delta Chi pharmacy fraternity develops leaders to advance the profession of pharmacy.
+Phi Delta Chi, a pharmacy fraternity, develops leaders to advance the pharmacy profession.
 Phi Delta Chi, a lifelong experience, promotes scholastic, professional, and social growth in its Brothers.
-We strive to provide quality services to our patients, thereby advancing public health and strengthening ourselves as health professionals.
+We provide quality services to our patients, advancing public health and strengthening our practice as health professionals.

 Values

 The best health care requires pharmacists committed to providing pharmaceutical care.
-Phi Delta Chi Brothers aim to improve the health of their patients through the delivery of optimal pharmaceutical care.
+Phi Delta Chi Brothers aim to improve their patients’ health by delivering optimal pharmaceutical care.
 The crowning glory of all Phi Delta Chi Brothers is to serve.
 By training, educating, preparing, and connecting excellent pharmacists, Phi Delta Chi advances the public health and the profession.

 Vision

-As a national organization, Phi Delta Chi strives to improve its programs to better serve our Brothers, our profession, and the public.
+As a national organization, Phi Delta Chi is committed to improving our programs to serve better our Brothers, our profession, and the public.
 Each Brother strives to improve as a person and as a pharmacist.
 We all strive to reach more Brothers by expanding to more colleges of pharmacy.
-And we strive to strengthen our local and national bonds with alumni Brothers across the country.
+We work to strengthen our local and national bonds with alum Brothers nationwide.

 Action

 Phi Delta Chi is America’s first professional fraternity in pharmacy.
 Since 1883, we have worked to advance the profession of pharmacy and its allied interests, and to foster and promote a fraternal spirit among our Brothers.
-We intend to continue to be first as a source of progress for the profession.
+We aim to remain the leading source of progress for the profession.
 These primary programs will improve our Brothers and their communities:

-Programs to recognize excellence among collegiate and alumni Brothers and Chapters.
+Programs to recognize excellence among collegiate and alums Brothers and Chapters.

 The Prescott Leadership Award for excellence in a young pharmacist.